adelolmo/hd-idle/README.md

 + -c *command_type*
                         Api call to stop the device.
 Possible values are `scsi` (default value) and `ata`.

++ -s *symlink_policy*
+                        Set the policy to resolve symlinks for devices.
+If set to `0`, symlinks are resolve only on start.
+If set to `1`, symlinks are also resolved on runtime until success.
+                        By default symlinks are only resolve on start.
+If the symlink doesn't resolve to a device, the default configuration will be applied.

 + -l *logfile*
                         Name of logfile (written only after a disk has spun up).
 Please note that this option might cause the